pallene-lang/pallene/doc/manual.md

 type <name> = <type>
 ```

-Type alias in Pallene cannot be used to declare recursive types, such as:
+Type alias in Pallene curretly cannot be used to declare recursive types, such as:

 ```
 type T = {T}